alternetsoft/AlternetUI/Documentation/Alternet.UI.Documentation/introduction/toolbars/toolbars.md

 ## Working with the Toolbar Control
 A <xref:Alternet.UI.Toolbar> control is "docked" along the top of its parent window.
-Use the <xref:Alternet.UI.Window.Toolbar> property to specify a toolbar associate with the window.
+Use the <xref:Alternet.UI.Window.Toolbar> property to specify a toolbar associated with the window.

 The <xref:Alternet.UI.Toolbar> control allows you to create toolbar items by adding
 <xref:Alternet.UI.ToolbarItem> objects to a <xref:Alternet.UI.Toolbar.Items%2A> collection.
 Each